 After the 7 Best in Group winners are selected, those dogs will move on to compete for Best in Show – again, not against each other, but against their own breed standard.

-You can see in the video above, the Best in Show judge, Betty-Anne Stenmark, takes time to carefully inspect each dog.
-Naturally, she’s admiring the magnificence of each dog, but she’s also looking for very specific characteristics – skeletal structure, coat and skin condition and texture, teeth, ear placement, the way the dog holds their tail.
-And when the dogs make their way around the ring, she’s watching their posture, gait, energy level, and even personality that shines through.
+The Best in Show judge takes time to carefully inspect each dog.
+Naturally, he’s admiring the magnificence of each dog, but he’s also looking for very specific characteristics – skeletal structure, coat and skin condition and texture, teeth, ear placement, the way the dog holds their tail.
+And when the dogs make their way around the ring, he’s watching their posture, gait, energy level, and even personality that shines through.

 And, while the dog is, of course, the main focus, having the right handler can make or break their moment in the judging ring.